I’ve been snorkeling since I was 8 years old and I’ve owned and used a lot of different kinds of masks.

-If snorkeling is a big part of your travel and you are serious about doing it right, you will want to invest in a good mask (preferably two, there’s nothing worse than being stuck without a mask).
+If snorkeling is a big part of your travel (as it is for me) and you are serious about doing it right, you will want to invest in a good mask (preferably two, there’s nothing worse than being stuck without a mask).

 Winner of the Best Snorkel Mask Overall: SeaDive Eagleye RayBlocker HD Mask